A Foundation for the people of Schenectady

 She volunteers with the two organizations at Schenectady’s Central Park, the Rose Garden Restoration Committee and Friends of the Greenhouse.

-Kevin serves as Director of Private Client Services for Fenimore Asset Management where he works closely with individuals, small businesses, and non-profits.
-He takes pride in providing financial direction to his clients while taking complex subject matters such as tax, investments and estate planning and creating clear, actionable strategies.
+Kevin serves as Director of Private Client Services for Fenimore Asset Management where he works closely with individuals, small businesses and non-profits.
+He takes pride in providing financial direction to his clients.

-He has more than 15 years of experience in the financial services industry and prior to joining Fenimore, Kevin was a Vice President, with Berkshire Bank’s Wealth Management Group and a Trust Officer with Trustco Bank.
-He holds the CFP®, CTFA, CDFA® and RICP® designations and received his B.A. from SUNY New Paltz.
+Kevin has more than 20 years of experience in financial services, having formerly been a Vice President with Berkshire Bank's Wealth Management Group, and a Trust Officer with Trustco Bank.

 He currently serves as a board member for The Schenectady Community Home and the Estate Planning Council of Eastern New York.